brotkrueml/schema/Documentation/Developer/Index.rst

   if the corresponding
   :ref:`configuration option <configuration-automaticWebPageSchemaGeneration>`
   is set.
 But it can always overridden manually with the desired type and properties.
-The chapter ":ref:`The WebPage type <web-page-type>`" is dedicated to this topic.
+The chapter :ref:`web-page-type` is dedicated to this topic.
 * A breadcrumb does not only help the user to recognise the location of a particular page on the website.
 It is also helpful for search engines to understand the structure of your website.
 Google honors the website operator